-where \( \langle i, j \rangle \) denotes pairs of neighboring spins in a 1D chain, and \( J_{ij} \) is the coupling constant between spins at sites \( i \) and \( j \).
-In the simplest case, a uniform coupling \( J_{ij} = J = 1 \) is assumed, resulting in a chain where each spin interacts only with its nearest neighbors.

-When mapped to a quantum circuit for VQE, the Hamiltonian is rewritten in terms of Pauli-Z operators acting on qubits:

-where \( \sigma_z^{(i)} \) represents the Pauli-Z operator acting on the \( i \)-th qubit.
-This Hamiltonian inherently encodes a system with two degenerate ground states, corresponding to all spins aligned in the same direction (either all \( +1 \) or all \( -1 \)).
-These configurations minimize the interaction term and reflect the model's symmetry in the absence of external field influences.

-The simplicity and clear physical structure of the 1D Ising model make it an ideal starting point for exploring variational approaches such as VQE.
-It allows manageable simulation sizes while presenting a nontrivial energy landscape, including degenerate ground states and multiple local minima.
-These features provide a realistic testing ground for evaluating the performance of various optimizers within the VQE framework.

-Moreover, the Ising model is particularly valuable for studying the impact of noise in experimental setups.
-Its straightforward structure enables researchers to isolate and analyze the effects of noise on convergence and accuracy when identifying the ground state.
-The availability of well-understood analytical solutions further facilitates direct comparisons between computed and exact results, making it a robust benchmark for assessing the precision and robustness of optimizers under both noiseless and noisy conditions.
+where $\sigma_z^{(i)}$ represents the Pauli-Z operator on qubit $i$.
+This system exhibits two degenerate ground states (all spins aligned up or down), creating a symmetric double-well potential that tests optimizers ability to locate global minima.

+Local minima inherently arise from minimizing complex functions, and these problems worsen with the number of qubits since the Hilbert space grows exponentially~\cite{kuo2022hybrid}.
+The Ising model's multimodal landscape with exponentially scaling parameter space directly challenges the global search capabilities that distinguish evolutionary and swarm-based algorithms from local methods.
+Restricting the parameter space decreases the potential of getting stuck on barren plateaus and local minima~\cite{kuo2022hybrid}, making this model an ideal controlled environment for comparative analysis.

+We systematically vary the system size from 3 to 9 qubits (12 to 36 parameters) to evaluate how algorithm performance degrades with increasing dimensionality—a critical test for practical VQE applications where evolutionary machine learning practices have proven effective in increasing the training capabilities of variational quantum algorithms~\cite{batched2024evolutionary}.